 The Royal Bank of Scotland plc is a member of the Financial Services Compensation Scheme (FSCS).
 The Scheme can pay compensation to customers if they are eligible and a regulated firm is unable to pay claims against it, usually if the firm stops trading or is insolvent.
 Compensation limits apply depending on the type of claim.

 - Deposits - for money held in a bank or building society in the UK, the scheme will cover up to £85,000.
 Deposits in all currencies are treated the same.
-Deposits with RBS, Direct Line, the One Account, Child & Co, Drummonds and Holt’s are all covered by a single Prudential Regulation Authority (PRA) / Financial Conduct Authority (FCA) authorisation.
+Deposits with The Royal Bank of Scotland, Adam & Company, Drummonds, Child & Co, Holts and One Account are all covered by a single Prudential Regulation Authority (PRA) / Financial Conduct Authority (FCA) authorisation.
 This means the total deposits with these firms will count towards the one compensation limit.
 Most individuals, businesses and corporations can claim back up to £85,000 (or £85,000 for each eligible account holder if it’s a joint account).

 - Investments - maximum £50,000, i.e. 100% of first £50,000 per person.

 - Mortgage advice and arranging (for business conducted on or after 31 October 2004) - maximum £50,000, i.e. 100% of first £50,000 per person

 - Long-term insurance (e.g. pensions): maximum 90% of the claim without any upper limit.